compellio/tar-smart-contract/README.md

 - `TAR_OWNER=<address|int>` the account address to assign as the TAR owner (required).
 If set to `0`, the deployer account will be assigned as the owner.
 - `TAR_URI_PREFIX=<string>` the beginning of a URI used to generate TAR data URIs (required, e.g.: `https://example.org/asset`).
 The URL mustn’t contain trailing slashes.
 - `TAR_URI_POSTFIX=<string|null>` a string to append to the TAR data URI (optional - defaults to an empty string, e.g.: `.json`).

+The account set in `TAR_OWNER` will be able to push new versions to the deployed contract.
+The owner may also transfer or renounce their ownership.

 The TAR contract will use `TAR_URI_PREFIX` and `TAR_URI_POSTFIX` to produce the following data URI for each version it stores: